Theo-Deffenbaugh/ITAPS-Wiki/@ITAPS Overview/Solomon Overview.md

+#### NOTE:  THIS SECTION IS OUT OF DATE AND NOT LOCKED INTO CURRENT STRATEGY

 SOLOMON: **S**ecurely **O**ptimized **L**LM **O**perations **M**anagement, **O**rchestrator & **N**avigator

 * Securely Optimized:  A local LLM that you control the input and the data